hpc-carpentry/hpc-chapel/_episodes/08-timing.md

 - "Use UNIX `time` command or instrument your Chapel code to measure performance."
 ---

-The code generated after Excercise 4 is the basic implementation of our simulation.
+The code generated after Exercise 4 is the basic implementation of our simulation.
 We will be using it as a benchmark, to see how much we can improve the performance when introducing the parallel programming features of the language in the following lessons.

 But first, we need a quantitative way to measure the performance of our code.
 Maybe the easiest way to do it, is to see how much it takes to finish a simulation.
 The UNIX command `time` could be used to this effect